Sea Research Society: Expeditions

+Awards and Certificates by the Society

+The Society gives out the following awards.

+The "Peter Throckmorton Award" was created to recognize and honor those responsible for discoveries of shipwrecks with major historical and or archaeological importance.

+The "Tom Mount & Sheck Exley Certificate for International Underwater Cave Exploration" was created to recognize and honor divers who have achieved 1000 or more safe cave dives but only when the dives are fully documented and spread over five or more countries.

 Tax status

 The United States Internal Revenue Service (IRS) made a determination in May 1976 that Sea Research Society is a tax-exempt organization under regulation 501(c) of the Internal Revenue Code and donations are tax deductible for income reporting purposes under section 170 of the Code.

 College of Marine Arts

 The Society operated its educational program under its College of Marine Arts (first in Columbia, SC, then in Mount Pleasant, SC) from 1972 until 1978.
 It awarded five doctorates jure dignitatis in Marine Histories (DMH or MHD).
 The Society (in conjunction with the International Diving Institute) is now offering a series of research, field and classroom courses leading to various levels of certification in underwater archaeology.
 The field programs offer students the opportunity to actually work on historic shipwrecks and other archaeological sites.

 Some degrees are awarded jure dignitatis.
 That is, a person who has demonstrated the appropriate qualities to be given a particular office may be awarded the degree by virtue of the office held.
 It is another kind of earned—but not strictly academic—degree.